stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### Cluster

 In Illumina sequencing, [library](#library) molecules are hybridized to a flow cell and amplified into a cluster of a few thousand clonal copies.
-The large number of copies in a cluster boosts the signal from the incorporation of fluorescent nucleotides to a detectable level.
+The large number of copies in a cluster boosts the signal from the incorporation of fluorescent nucleotides.

 ### Contig